Do I Really Need ACLS Training: Impact On Your Career

 Becoming a Health Care Instructor Entails Completion of ACLS Training

 Those that wish to pursue a medical career as a health care instructor will also need to complete advanced cardiac care training.
 Instructors are responsible for teaching students how to provide care in the clinical setting, and depending on the institution, as well as personal credentials, the instructor may be responsible for teaching initial ACLS classes to students.
-Of course, health care instructors should also follow the state-specific rules governing the renewal of instructor certifications for any type of American Heart Association-approved course.
+Of course, health care instructors should also follow the state-specific rules governing the renewal of instructor certifications for any type of International Liaison Committee on Resuscitation-approved course.

 Summer Camps Employ On-Site Health Care Staff